Janet Finch-Saunders: Political career

 In the 2016 Senedd election, Finch-Saunders retained her seat, becoming the first person to be re-elected consecutively since the constituency's inception.
 Finch-Saunders served as Shadow Cabinet Secretary for Local Government from 2011 to 2018, before becoming the party's Shadow Minister for Social Care, Children, Young People, and Older People.

 During the fifth Senedd, she was the Chair of the Welsh Conservative Group in the Senedd.
 From July 2018 until January 2019, Finch-Saunders employed her husband as office manager.
 In 2019, Janet was elected Chair of the Petitions Committee.
 In 2020, Finch-Saunders was made the Shadow Minister for Environment, Energy and Rural Affairs.

 In the 2021 Senedd election, Finch-Saunders held the seat with an increased majority of 3,336 and securing 41.69% of the vote.
 In May 2021, she was appointed as the Shadow Minister for Climate Change.

 In the Sixth Senedd, she has been a member of the Climate Change, Environment and Infrastructure Committee, the Llywydd's Committee and the Senedd Commission.
 She is also a member of cross party groups on the Active Travel Act, Biodiversity, Clean Air, Fuel Poverty and Energy Efficiency, Hospice and Palliative Care, North Wales, Older People and Aging, Renewable and Low Carbon Energy, and Small Shops.

-In the 2026 Senedd election, she will be a candidate in the Bangor Conwy Môn constituency.
+In the 2026 Senedd election, she was elected for the Bangor Conwy Môn constituency.